Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Verify-and-Retrieve.md

 # Lab 1: Verify and Retrieve the values of Azure Resources (optional)

-In this task, verification, and retrieval of specific values, including End Point, Connection String, and Key for the designated resources.
+In this lab, you will verify and retrieve specific values such as Endpoint, Connection String, and Key for various Azure resources.
+This is crucial for ensuring the proper configuration and connectivity of these resources.

    - Azure OpenAI : **OpenAIService-<inject key="DeploymentID" enableCopy="false"/>**
    - Azure Cosmos DB account : **cosmos-<inject key="DeploymentID" enableCopy="false"/>**